Blogs

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Join me for the programme at 4 PM Eastern Monday, which is an early 6 AM Tuesday in Eastern Australia.
-Or at 6 AM Eastern Wednesday, which is 8 PM in Eastern Australia.
-Just tell your SmartThing to play Mushroom FM and you will be there in the shake of a lamb's tail, or a nano second, depending on your preference of metaphor.
+Join me at 4 PM Eastern Monday, 6 AM Tuesday in Eastern Australia, or at 6 AM Eastern Wednesday, 8 PM in Eastern Australia.
+Just ask your SmartThing for Mushroom FM and you will be there.

-The (original R&B) Diamonds & Songs about Detroit today on The Juke In The Back!
+Arthur Lee Maye & The Crowns today on The Juke In The Back!

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.